iph0/Redis-ClusterRider/README.md

 To perform the transaction you must get the master node by the key using `nodes` method.
-Then you need to execute `ECHO` command or any other command before `MULTI` command to avoid the error: "reconnect disabled inside transaction or watch" because all connection in the cluster client are lazy.
+Then you need to execute `ECHO` command or any other command before `MULTI` command to avoid the error "reconnect disabled inside transaction or watch" because all connection in the cluster client are lazy.

     my $node = $cluster->nodes('foo');